 Aretha Franklin burst onto the worldwide music scene in the 1950s, developing a career that transcends her passing in 2018.
-Franklin’s voice and presence endure, but her family now deals with a stunning conundrum after the discovery of two wills.
+Franklin’s voice and presence endure.
+But her family now deals with a stunning conundrum after the discovery of two wills.
 So wild is the news that a handwriting wills expert is now necessary to determine the future of her estate.

 Some thought the singer, famous in part for her hit single Respect, didn’t originally leave an official will.
 Not only was one hidden, but another handwritten one now exists in the aftermath of her death.
+Hence, the need for a handwriting wills expert, to sort through:

 - One locked away in a cabinet.